saku22/Tietokannat/README.md

 ### Tehtävä 8
 Select * FROM Kurssisuoritus WHERE Opiskelija = 'Pihla'
 ### Tehtävä 9
-SELECT * FROM Opiskelija WHERE pääaine LIKE '%tiede%'
+SELECT * FROM Opiskelija WHERE pääaine LIKE '%tiede%' SELECT DISTINCT pääaine FROM Opiskelija WHERE pääaine LIKE '%tiede%'
+### Tehtävä 10